Payments Management

 Reversing Payments

-Once a payment has been deposited in Theatre Manager it cannot be simply deleted, a correcting entry must be placed in the General Ledger.
+Once a payment has been deposited in Theatre Manager you cannot just delete it.
+A correcting entry must be placed in the General Ledger.
+This method is ideal for correcting when a wrong payment method has been used.

 1. Open the Patron Order Tab.